-Here is a simple approach to help you cover all the bases in your proposal.
+Here is a simple approach to help you cover all the bases when writing a proposal.
 You can use it like a formula.
 For each section or requirement that you must address in the RFP, make sure you answer: who, what, where, how, when, and why.
 Repeat it like a mantra, until it rolls off your tongue and you have it memorized.
-Then use it to anticipate and answer all of your customer's questions.
+Then use it to anticipate and answer all of your customer's questions when writing a proposal.

 After you have written your proposal, you can use the same formula to review it and help ensure you have addressed everything you should have addressed.
 In each section of your proposal, simply ask yourself if it answers "who, what, where, how, when, and why?"

 - Who: who will do the work, who will manage the work, who does the customer call if there is a problem, who is responsible for what

 - What: what needs to be done/delivered, what will be required to do it, what can the customer expect, what it will cost

 - Where: where will the work be done, where will it be delivered

 - How: how will be work be done, how will it be deployed, how will it be managed, how will you achieve quality assurance and customer satisfaction, how will risks be mitigated, how long will it take, how will the work benefit the customer

 - When: when will you start, when will key milestones be scheduled, when will the project be complete, when is payment due

 - Why: why have you chosen the approaches and alternatives you have selected, why the customer should select you